frida/frida-website/docs/android.md

 root@android:/ # /data/local/tmp/frida-server -t 0
 {% endhighlight %}

-While that's running, forward the local TCP port `27042` to your device:
+While that's running, forward some local TCP ports to your device:
 {% highlight bash %}
 adb forward tcp:27042 tcp:27042
+adb forward tcp:27043 tcp:27043
 {% endhighlight %}

+*27042* is the port used for communicating with `frida-server`, and each subsequent port is required for each of the next processes you inject into.

 Now, just to verify things are working:
 {% highlight bash %}
 $ frida-ps -R
 {% endhighlight %}

-You should see a process list along the lines of:
+Should give you a process list along the lines of:

 {% highlight bash %}
-oles-mbp:frida-python oleavr$ python src/frida/ps.py -R
   PID NAME
  1590 com.facebook.katana
 13194 com.facebook.katana:providers